Pelvic floor dysfunction symptoms can vary and manifest in different ways – let’s explore some of the most common.

-Your pelvic floor helps control the passage of urine, faeces and wind.
+Your pelvic floor helps control the passage of urine, feces, and gas.
 When your pelvic floor is contracted, it effectively closes up the openings of your vagina, urethra and anus.
-When it’s relaxed, it lets urine and faeces exit your body, and allows you to have sex.
+When it’s relaxed, it lets urine and feces exit your body, and allows you to have sex.

 Pelvic floor dysfunction is a condition whereby you experience pain or dysfunction directly in your pelvic floor.
-There are many different pelvic floor disorders, but any one of them can result in issues such as being unable to contract or relax your pelvic floor muscles to pass urine or bowel movement, or have sex.
+There are many different pelvic floor disorders, but any one of them can result in issues such as being unable to contract or relax your pelvic floor muscles to pass urine or bowel movements, or have sex.
 Pelvic floor dysfunction can also lead to pain or issues in areas that are influenced by the pelvic floor like your hips or low back.

 Pelvic floor dysfunction symptoms may include:

-There are a few reasons why pelvic floor dysfunction might occur.
-Often, the pelvic floor muscles become weaker due to pressure (such as through being pregnant, overweight or experiencing constipation), age (muscles weaken over time), and a lack of muscle strength.
+There are a few reasons why pelvic floor dysfunction or pelvic floor disorders might occur.
+Often, the pelvic muscles become weaker due to pressure (such as through being pregnant, overweight or experiencing constipation), age (muscles weaken over time), and a lack of muscle strength.

 Some of the most common causes include:

-If you’re experiencing pelvic floor dysfunction get along to a women’s health specialist (like a gynaecologist or pelvic health physiotherapist) to get an assessment of your pelvic floor.
+If you’re experiencing pelvic floor dysfunction get connected with a women’s health specialist (like a gynecologist or pelvic health physiotherapist) to receive an assessment of your pelvic muscle groups.
 They’ll be able to pinpoint what’s really going on, and guide you on the right treatment pathways for your specific issues.